Currency in Italy: what does it look like, where can I get it and what's it worth?

 How much currency is enough?

-That really depends on how you're travelling and where you're going.
+That really depends on how you're traveling and where you're going.
 Once you arrive in Italy, you'll have access to cash machines, so get enough currency to cover your immediate needs on arrival.

 For example, if you're going to travel by train, you'll be able to buy tickets with a card but you'll need money to buy refreshments on board.